duanegoodner/xiangqigame/README.md

+# Description:
+Contains Gamepiece, Gameboard and XiangqiGame classes for playing an abstract game of Xiangqi.
+Each type of Gamepiece has its own sub-class that inherits from Gamepiece, but has its own method for checking legal moves.
+The is_legal_move method in the Gamepiece sub-classes do not test whether or not a move leaves the moving team in check.
+That is accomplished by the test_move method in the Gameboard class (which calls the is_in_check method of the XiangqiGame).
+The allowed_move_list method in the Gameboard class generates a list of legal moves for a particular player.
+If legal_moves returns an empty list for the ._whose_turn player (a data member of the XiangqiGame), then the ._whose_turn player loses.

 # portfolio-project

 Write a class named XiangqiGame for playing an abstract board game called xiangqi.
 Please read the "Board", "Rules", and "Pieces" sections on [the Wikipedia page](https://en.wikipedia.org/wiki/Xiangqi).
 You do not have to implement the rules regarding perpetual check or chasing.
 You **do** need to correctly handle stalemate.
 You also need to correctly handle all piece-specific rules, e.g. generals aren't allowed to "see" each other, horses can be blocked, elephants can't cross the river, etc.